dmd-program/dmd-100/topics/open_design.md

 The distinct features of open design as defined on Page 55 of _Open Design Now!_:

 **Access** to open design is made _available_, _sharable_, and _licensed_ under open access terms.
 For access to be open, it cannot be _concealed_, _protected_, or _licensed_ under a fee or payment structure.
-For instance, Apple, Inc. is highly secretive about projects until they are released to the public.
-The Linux OS project is a good example of a Transparent-box design, where development and functionality is exposed.
+For instance, Apple, Inc. is highly secretive about their projects until they are released to the public.
+The Linux operating system project is a good example of a Transparent-box design, where development and functionality is exposed.
 Open design helps others contribute by using _common digital notation language_ to specify **blueprints **and plans.
+The use of _proprietary_ notation language for specification does not contribute to openness.

 _**Example here**_

-The use of _proprietary_ notation language for specification does not contribute to openness.
 Open design is _reconfigurable_ and _extendable_ enabling **derivatives**, whereas design that is not open is _black-boxed_ or _fixed_, preventing derivatives from being possible.

 _**Example here**_

 Open design is _reproducible_ and **not exclusive** or _limited to a finite series_.
 In contrast, _one-offs_ are not compatible with open design.

 _**Example here**_